notclickable-jordan/rainhold/docs/ansible.md

 # Running the playbook

-This will configure your Debian VM with all the necessary services and settings.
+This will configure your Linux VM with all the necessary services and settings.
 The playbook will prompt you for your user's (e.g. `strongbad`) password.

 ```bash
 ansible-playbook ansible/playbook.yml --ask-become-pass --user strongbad --inventory ansible/inventory/hosts.yml